George Hrab: Segments

 Other than Hrab's mother and the interviews, nearly all the voices on the program are provided by Hrab.

 Other podcasts

 Hrab has performed on or has been interviewed by a number of other podcasts, including the Friendly Atheist, Skepticality, The Skeptics' Guide to the Universe, Slacker Astronomy, Sessions with Slau, The Rabbit Zone, The Nonsense Podcast, The Skeptic Zone, Point of Inquiry, Inquiry FM, Artist Connection Podcast, The Pseudo Scientists, Maynard's Malaise, Cognitive Dissonance, The Story Collider, and InKredulous.

-Hrab also wrote & recorded the theme song for the 365 Days of Astronomy podcast, FAR.
+Hrab also wrote and recorded the theme song for the 365 Days of Astronomy podcast, FAR.
 He created and performed in the associated music video.

 TEDx Talk

 Hrab's TEDx Talk at TEDxLehighRiver on September 19, 2015 was "Rethinking Doubt: The Value and Achievements of Skepticism."

 Reason Rally 2016

-On June 4, 2016, Hrab served as emcee of Reason Rally in Washington, D.C..
+On June 4, 2016, Hrab served as emcee of Reason Rally in Washington, D.C.
 On June 5, 2016, Hrab moderated a celebrity panel with Kelly Carlin, John de Lancie, Lawrence Krauss, Paul Provenza, and Dave Rubin at the mini-conference that followed the Reason Rally.